apache/sling-site/src/main/jbake/content/documentation/bundles/accessing-filesystem-resources-extensions-fsresource.md

 The mode maps files and folders, and content files stored in JSON or jcr.xml files.
 The layout has to match the conventions of the [Apache Sling JCR Content Loader][jcr-contentloader].
 The bundle header `Sling-Initial-Content` defines where and how the content should be loaded to.

-This mode is best use together with the [Maven Sling Plugin][maven-sling-plugin], which automatically creates the appropriate File System Resource Provider configurations for a Maven bundle project containing content structures.
+This mode is best use together with the [Maven Sling Plugin][sling-maven-plugin], which automatically creates the appropriate File System Resource Provider configurations for a Maven bundle project containing content structures.
 For each path an individual configuration is created.

 Usage - deploy OSGi bundle from current maven project and register the appropriate OSGi configuration mappings: